 For example, in the World Cup, if Brazil is playing France, you can bet on markets including the result of the match, the correct scoreline (e.g. Brazil 2-1 France), the number of goals scored, whether or not both teams will score, the first goalscorer, and a number of corners and yellow/red cards, amongst others.

-If France are priced at 2/1 to beat Brazil and you place a £10 bet before the game, should Les Bleus win then you will win £30 (including your stake).
+If France is priced at 2/1 to beat Brazil and you place a £10 bet before the game, should Les Bleus win then you will win £30 (including your stake).

 An alternative form of betting in football and the World Cup is football handicapping.